 - Perhaps retail shops and community areas that will provide broad returns on investment and new creative opportunities

 What Impact Can We Expect?

-By providing comprehensive access to arts, theater, music and dance to residents and visitors, the Central Oregon Center for the Arts (COCA) will make significant and dependable cultural and economic contributions to the vitality of Bend, Deschutes County and Central Oregon.
+By providing comprehensive access to arts, theater, music, and dance to residents and visitors, the Central Oregon Center for the Arts (COCA) will make significant and dependable cultural and economic contributions to the vitality of Bend, Redmond, and other cities in and around Deschutes County and Central Oregon.

 COCA will be paid for through a comprehensive fundraising strategy that includes a capital campaign, special events, e-marketing, and more.

 A study commissioned by The Oregon Arts Commission in 2017 reported: